-Protein called FAIM could help doctors to parse which cancer patients will respond to multiple myeloma therapyJuly 3rd, 2013 in Cancer /
+Protein called FAIM could help doctors to parse which cancer patients will respond to multiple myeloma therapyJuly 3, 2013 in Medicine & Health / Cancer

 A number of drugs exist that can extend the lifespan of people with multiple myeloma (MM), but none of these medicines are curative.
 Thus, medical researchers continue to search for targets for new drug therapies as well as new ways to predict which particular patients will be most responsive to existing treatment options.